KeoShaw/Bowman-3D/README.md

   -Otherwise, compile main.c with your compiler of choice and make sure to tell the compiler to link and include with OpenGL/Freeglut.

   -For both options, make sure to have freeglut.dll in the same directory as the new .exe when running it.

+## Gameplay
+  -Orient the camera with the mouse

+  -Move/strafe with WASD

+  -Draw bowstring back with the mouse wheel

+  -Left click to shoot (hit the target for points)

+  -Press R to reset arrows, escape to quit